matt-harvey/swx/README.rst

     swx switch

-If you pass the ``-r`` option to ``swx switch``, then the activity argument will be considered as a regular expression (of the POSIX extended variety), rather than an exact activity name.
+If you pass the ``-r`` option to ``swx switch``, then the activity argument will be treated as a regular expression (of the POSIX extended variety), rather than an exact activity name.
 A switch will then be recorded to the most recently active activity the name of which matches that regular expression.
 This can save a fair bit of typing when switching back to a recently used activity.

+Note activity names are case-sensitive.

 The "resume" command
 --------------------